 1. Tabarlot (Carrer de Sant Pau, 4) – for the Catalan cuisine and authentic atmosphere;

 2. Gats () – for desserts (Crema Catalana) and cocktails;

 3. La Plaça Cafeteria () – for good, decent priced Spanish cuisine and a great panoramic view;

 4. Bicioci Bike Cafè () – for healthy food and good coffee;

 5. Xurreria Manuel San Román () – for tasty churros, of course.

 After three days of sightseeing, exploring and wandering, only one question remained: did I get answers to all the questions I had before the trip?
 Well, it’s easy: no, I did not.
-And I don’t have a problem with it, because that’s how a city of this calibre should be: mysterious and full of wonders.
+And I don’t have a problem with it, because that’s how a city of this caliber should be: mysterious and full of wonders.
 Nonetheless, my conclusion was clear: I’ve waited too much to see Barcelona, for the first time.
-The city is a gem, and thanks to its diversity, to its cultural treasures and architectural landscapes, to its sunny beaches and lively nightlife, it is surely one of the best destinations in Europe, for a city break.
+The city is a gem, and thanks to its diversity, to its cultural treasures and architectural landscapes, to its sunny beaches and lively nightlife, it is surely one of the best destinations in Europe, perfect for a city break.

 Author: Marian Bulacu

 Live.
 Love.
 Travel.
 Make a difference.